-Both voluntarily and as directed by law or orders from mortgage insurers and guarantors, the Authority has offered forbearance agreements to its single family mortgage loan borrowers who have been financially impacted by the COVID-19 pandemic.
-With some exceptions, the Authority does not receive full monthly payments from borrowers with regard to single family mortgage loans in a forbearance agreement ("Forbearance Status Loans") but those loans are not considered to be in default and so the procedures for recovering from mortgage insurers and guarantors described above is not triggered.
-The CARES Act and various mortgage insurers and guarantors have at various times obligated the Authority to offer forbearance agreements to certain borrowers but the Authority entered into almost one third of its forbearance agreements voluntarily.
-Recently, FHA, VA and RD (i) extended the CARES Act forbearance periods available to their borrowers already in forbearance, depending on when they initially started forbearance, and (ii) extended until the expiration of the COVID-19 pandemic (as defined herein), the opportunity for their borrowers who qualified for forbearance to request up to 12 months of forbearance.
-In addition to the mandatory forbearance described above, the Authority allows borrowers of loans serviced by the Authority that are not Federal Loans to request forbearance under terms similar to the CARES Act forbearance.
+Both voluntarily and as directed by law or orders from mortgage insurers and guarantors, the Authority has offered forbearance agreements to its single family mortgage loan borrowers who have been financially impacted by the COVID-19 pandemic (as defined herein).
+The Authority entered into almost one-third of its forbearance agreements voluntarily.
+With some exceptions, the Authority does not receive full monthly payments from borrowers with regard to single family mortgage loans in a forbearance agreement but those loans are not considered to be in default and so the procedures for recovering from mortgage insurers and guarantors described above is not triggered.
+Borrowers with FHA, VA and RD loans still have the opportunity to request up to 12 months of forbearance if they have not already done so, and those who already have forbearance agreements have been given the opportunity to extend their forbearance periods, and both kinds of extensions could be offered again in the future.
 Note that forbearance remains one of the options for borrowers with a Fannie Mae Mortgage Loan or a Freddie Mac Mortgage Loan under regular loss mitigation options, and the hardships that may support loss mitigation continue to include hardships related to the COVID-19 pandemic even though such borrowers no longer have an automatic right to request forbearance due to a COVID-19 pandemic related loss.
-It is possible borrowers with Federal Loans may get additional rights to request forbearance in the future, or additional extensions of existing forbearance agreements.
-See Appendix B for data on the Authority's portfolio of single family mortgage loans which the Authority services, including Federal Loans.
+It is possible borrowers with loans serviced by the Authority may get additional rights to request forbearance in the future, or additional extensions of existing forbearance agreements.
+See Appendix B for data on the Authority's portfolio of single family mortgage loans which the Authority services.
 See also "Ginnie Mae Financing," and "Fannie Mae Financing," all in this section, "The Single Family Program," for more information on the impact of single family loans in forbearance on the Authority's operations.
 The Authority cannot predict the impact of such forbearances on the Authority's financial condition, operations and cash flow.